Latex, Duck down, or Synthetic Pillows?

 duck down pillows

-Down pillows can contour around your head and neck providing you natural softness.
+Down pillows can contour around your head and neck, providing you with natural softness.
 This can be super beneficial if you are someone with frequent neck pain or stiffness.
-In addition, they are even breathable - heat and moisture can easily escape from the pillow and help you sleep better, especially during restless summer nights.
+In addition, they are breathable - heat and moisture can easily escape from the pillow and help you sleep better, especially during restless summer nights.

 However, they have drawbacks too.
 Since they are made using natural fiber, we can’t just blindly ensure that duck down pillows are completely hypoallergenic.
 They require constant fluffing up to help retain the feeling of softness.
 Also, there are concerns about plucking down the feathers, which is considered animal cruelty.

-When it comes to synthetic pillows, I would say a big NO. Do you know why?
-Synthetic pillow stuffing can cause off-gassing, and they are not at all sustainable.
+When it comes to synthetic pillows, we would say a big NO. Do you know why?
+Synthetic pillow stuffing can cause off-gassing, and it is not at all sustainable.
 They require huge amounts of resources to manufacture.
-And the worst part - these pillows wind up sitting in a landfill for years and years before they begin to actually break down.
+And the worst part - these pillows wind up sitting in landfills for years and years before they begin to actually break down.

 synthetic pillows